-For PBC only, and local 1d or 2d CA, attractor basins are "compressed" by default (section 26.2).
+For PBC only and local 1d CA by default (and 2d local CA by choice) attractor basins are "compressed" (section 26.2).

 26.1 Attractor basins with null boundary conditions

 for 1d networks only

 As described in section 2.7, as well as the default Periodic Boundary Conditions (PBC), new options in DDLab allow Null Boundary Conditions (NBC), where inputs beyond the network's edges are held at a constant value of zero.
 Although NBC for space-time patterns (running forward, section 31.3) apply for 1d, 2d and 3d networks, for attractor basins (running backward) NBC is restricted to 1d networks only.